 Start Up Cost:

-$8/month for a custom domain (one year), customizable footer
+$8/month for a custom domain (one year), customizable footer, unlimited storage

-$12/month for the above plus a slider, video/audio players, password protected page and site search.
+$12/month for the above plus a slider, video/audio players, password protected page, site search, unlimited storage

 No one really.
 I just don’t think that it’s worth it with the other options available that I’ve listed.

 Wix is a website platform that can be very limiting because it’s more of a website platform than a blogging one.
-Many templates don’t include blogging ability at the outset and needs to be added in.
+Some templates may not include blogging ability at the outset and would need to be added in.

 - Get up and running quickly.